-The Renewal Corporation will submit the WPT Rescue and Relocation report to the California State Water Resources Control Board and CDFW 60 days after completing the post-drawdown surveys.
+The Renewal Corporation will submit a WPT Rescue and Relocation Report to the Commission, SWRCB and CDFW no later than 60 days after completion of the post-drawdown surveys.
 This report will include the following information:

 - Survey timing (which covers multiple life stages),

 - Survey frequency,

 - Survey locations,

 - Relocation areas with suitable habitat, and

 - Survey methodology.